oicr-gsi/vidarr/admin-guide.md

     ]

 `"arguments"`, `"engineArguments"`, and `"metadata"` should be configured for each test to be run.
-Since each test is run individually, internal Vidarr IDs cannot be used for inputs as there will be no inputs. `"id"` is a unique identifier for the test and will be provided to plugins for generating provision out directories. `"description"` is a human-friendly name for the
+Since each test is run individually, internal Víðarr IDs cannot be used for inputs as there will be no inputs. `"id"` is a unique identifier for the test and will be provided to plugins for generating provision out directories. `"description"` is a human-friendly name for the